dfo-osdt/osp-docs/docs/en/general/introduction.md

 This comprehensive user guide is organized into logical sections to help you navigate the OSP efficiently:

-**Getting Started** - Introduction and initial setup **Portal Navigation & Features** - Learn to navigate the portal and use key features **Working with Publications** - Complete workflows for both DFO and third-party publications **Account Management** - Manage your profile and settings **Support & Resources** - Troubleshooting, contact information, and additional resources
+**Getting Started** - Introduction and initial setup **Portal Features** - Learn to navigate the portal and use key features **The Publishing Process** - Complete workflows for both DFO and third-party publications **Support & Resources** - Troubleshooting, contact information, and additional resources

 ## Quick Start

 New to the OSP?
-Start with [Getting Started](/en/welcome/getting-started.html) to set up your account and learn the basics.
+Start with [Getting Started](getting-started.md) to set up your account and learn the basics.

-Need to submit a publication?
-Go to [Publications Overview](/en/user-guide/publications-overview.html) to determine which type of publication workflow you need.
+Need to create and submit a manuscritpt for management review?
+Go to [Manuscript Overview](../publication-process/manuscript-overview.md) to determine which type of publication workflow you need.

 ## Audience